sdkbox-doc/en/src/facebook/v3-cpp/usage.md

  > Note: sharing photo with comments requires the __Facebook app__ to be installed on the device.

 ### Graph API
-You can perform [Graph API](https://developers.facebook.com/docs/graph-api/overview/) using `api` function
+You can perform [Graph API](https://developers.facebook.com/docs/graph-api/overview/) using the `api` function

-For example, to get the friend list
+For example, to get the friend list:
 ```
 sdkbox::PluginFacebook::FBAPIParam params;
 sdkbox::PluginFacebook::api("/me/friendlists", "GET", params, "/me/friendlists");